frobertpixto/hand-drawn-shapes-dataset/README.md

-# Shape Dataset
+# Hand-drawn Shape (HDS) Dataset

 ## Summary
-Dataset of Hand Drawn Images of shapes.
+Dataset of Hand-drawn Images of shapes with vertices.
 ![examples](readme_images/train_images.png)

 ## Directory Structure
-- **data**: Contains all the Dataset, with Images and Vertices .
+- **data**: Contains all the HDS Dataset, with Images and Vertices .
   - 1 directory per user
     - For each sample, there is:
       - A file with an image like: images/ellipse/*ellipse.aly.0001*.png